tomcollis/HookStack/README.md

 | :-------- | :------- | :------------------------- |
 | `source` | `string` | **Optional but Recommended**.
 Source System Key, can be anything you want or left blank .|

-All data is stored in your [Deta](https://www.deta.sh/) account in a [Deta](https://www.deta.sh/) Base called 'PPHook'.
+All data is stored in your [Deta Space](https://deta.space/) account in a Deta Base called 'HookStack'.
 This means your data is not available for me or anyone else to see, but do not forget it is only protected by your API key.
 Your API Key is not required to post data.

 ###### Example